In TypeScript, an Array is an ordered collection of elements, which can be of any type (although they are generally homogeneous).

-TypeScript provides several ways to declare and manipulate arrays, making data collection handling quite comfortable and simple.
+TypeScript provides several ways to declare and manipulate arrays, making handling collections of data quite comfortable and straightforward.

-There are two main syntaxes to declare an array in TypeScript.
-The most common is using brackets ([]), as follows.
+There are two main syntaxes for declaring an array in TypeScript.
+The most common one uses brackets ([]), as follows.

 let numeros: number[] = [1, 2, 3, 4, 5];